Tumkur University: International Journal of Science Research

 International Journal of Science Research (IJSR) reports on publication of original research contributions in fundamental and applied areas of science.
 IJSR is a quarterly flagship journal of Tumkur University.

 International Journal of Social Sciences and Humanities

 International Journal of Social Sciences and Humanities is a scholarly professional biannual journal published by Tumkur University.
 Its purpose is to provide a forum to share knowledge related to broad range of topics including political science, sociology, history, archaeology, social work, geography, international studies, women's studies, children's learning and health, economics, business ethics, cities, intellectual property rights, language acquisition, privacy, the aging population, quality of life, technology in aboriginal communities, information communication technology, library and information science, physical education and sports sciences, dispute resolution, environment, sustainable development and subjects related to commerce and management.

 Lokajnana

 Lokajnana is a quarterly journal of research, published in Kannada.
 It contains original and translated research papers.

-Recognised research centres

-The university has recognised 56 independent academic institutions from all over India as research centres for doctoral and advanced study in various areas of academic research.
-Notable examples include: